 The most popular postures for Westerners are Burmese (simple cross-legged) and Seiza (kneeling on a stool or a cushion).
 I meditate on Burmese style.

 Full lotus and half lotus are traditional postures, but require a lot of flexibility, and are usually not comfortable.
-If you are looking for other traditional meditation postures, that are less demanding than lotus, check out Siddhasana, Siddha Yoni Asana, Sukhasana, Swastikasana, Vajrasana.
+If you are looking for other yoga meditation poses, that are less demanding than lotus, check out Siddhasana, Siddha Yoni Asana, Sukhasana, Swastikasana, Vajrasana.
 It’s beyond the scope of this article to expand on those; if you want to learn more, I recommend Swami Satyananda’s excellent book on asanas.

 Regardless of the position of your legs, some general principles apply to all postures: